This section describes what the Application can expect from CometBFT.

 rounds, this means the process is replaying an already decided value (catch-up mode).consensus-height = *consensus-round decide commit consensus-round = proposer / non-proposer

-For every round, if the local process is the proposer of the current round, CometBFT calls PrepareProposal
+For every round, if the local process is the proposer of the current round, CometBFT calls PrepareProposal.

-implies in a proposal block being (i)signed and (ii)stored
+A successful execution of PrepareProposal implies in a proposal block being (i)signed and (ii)stored

 (e.g., in stable storage).